tuchfarber/ThatBeanGame/README.md

 3. `make requirements`
 4. `make run`

+NOTE: For cross domain clients to work, you will need to set the domain and port of the client to the environment variable `TBG_CLIENT_ORIGIN` prior to executing `make run`.
+For example if your client is hosted at `http://example.com:9000/tbg_client.html`, you will need to run `export TBG_CLIENT_ORIGIN='http://example.com:9000'`.

 This game is also being automatically built on Docker Hub.
 To run the docker container, run the following command:

-`docker run -d -p 8080:8080 tuchfarber/thatbeangame`
+`docker run -d -p 8080:8080 -e TBG_CLIENT_ORIGIN='http://example.com:9000' tuchfarber/thatbeangame`

 *Current status*: partially working